jyao1/OpenPlatform/QuarkPlatformPkg/Readme.md

   http://www.intel.com/content/www/us/en/embedded/products/galileo/galileo-g1-datasheet.html).
   Add ```-D GALILEO=GEN1``` to the build command for [Intel(R) Galileo Development Board]( http://www.intel.com/content/www/us/en/embedded/products/galileo/galileo-g1-datasheet.html).

+* ```BOOT_SHELL_ONLY``` - Used to control if this is full UEFI firmware image.
+  The default is FALSE, which means this is full UEFI firmware image that is able to boot the built-in UEFI Shell and Linux from a micro SD FLASH card.
+  Add ```-D BOOT_SHELL_ONLY=TRUE``` to the build command line to build a minimal firmware image that is useful for initial power-on and debug of new features.

 * ```LOGGING``` - Used to enable/disable logging messages from DEBUG() macros to a serial UART.
 The default is TRUE for enabled when the BUILDTARGET is DEBUG